Germany and France Interim

-- Working with glass will be transformative in your development and personal vision as an artist and essential to understanding the question of beauty in western religion and philosophy.
+- Working with glass will be transformative in your development and personal vision as an artist and essential to understanding the question of beauty in Western religion and philosophy.

 - This is a hands-on studio art course in stained glass.
 Augustana students have the unique opportunity to travel to Germany to create stained glass works of art at the world-renowned Derix Glasstudios.
-No other North American college or university has had this opportunity before.

 - Students participate in on-site field research and creative projects, focusing on architectural art glass and design.

-- Topics of study include glass, art, aesthetics, and the sacred.
+- Topics of study include glass, art, aesthetics and the sacred.
 The first part of the course involves preliminary research and design work on campus.